emsif84/churn_prediction/README.md

 ## 3.2 Relationship Churn with categorical variables
-When looking at the relationship between the variables and churn, customers with no internet service have the lowest churn rate among the variables Online Security, Online Backup, Devide Protection, Tech Support, Streaming Movies and Streaming TV.
+When looking at the relationship between the categorical variables and churn, customers with no internet service have the lowest churn rate among the variables Online Security, Online Backup, Devide Protection, Tech Support, Streaming Movies and Streaming TV.
 However, customers which have internet service have higher churn rates when not making use of the variables Online Security, Online Backup, Devide Protection and Tech Support.
-The correlation between these variables and churn is statistically significant with a moderat relationship:
+The correlation between these variables and churn is statistically significant (p < .01) with a moderat relationship.

 Interestingly, on the other hand, all socio-demographic variables - gender, dependents, partner and senior citizen, have small impacts on churn with respectively small correlations: